colejd/Kino/overview.md

 #### Image Classifier
 Processes the input image using a neural network (YOLO, part of Darknet) to perform object detection and tracking.
 The output image is the input image with alterations to make these objects more obvious.
-This constitutes my thesis project, so contact me if you have any questions!

 ## Compositor
-The Compositor takes the images from each camera and displays them on screen.
+The Compositor takes the final images for each side and displays them on the screen.
 It creates a buffer that is large enough for both images, and then aspect scales and fits it to the window.
 It converges the images toward the center of the screen depending on user settings, to accomodate for various interpupillary distances.